zarusz/SlimMessageBus/README.md

  `SlimMessageBus.Host.Autofac` | Resolves dependencies from Autofac container | [NuGet](https://www.nuget.org/packages/SlimMessageBus.Host.Autofac)
  `SlimMessageBus.Host.Serialization.Json` | Message serialization provider for JSON | [NuGet](https://www.nuget.org/packages/SlimMessageBus.Host.Serialization.Json)

 Typically your application components only need to depend on `SlimMessageBus` which is the facade.
-Your application hosting layer (ASP.NET, Windows Service, Console App) will add and configure the other packages.
+However, your application hosting layer (ASP.NET, Windows Service, Console App) will reference and configure the other packages (`SlimMessageBus.Host.*`) which are the providers and plugins.

 ## Samples